 Legislation to authorize funding for clean water infrastructure projects was a focus of attention in the 108th Congress and is likely to be a prominent topic in the 109th Congress as well.
 At issue is how the federal government will assist states and cities in meeting needs to rebuild, repair, and upgrade wastewater treatment plants, especially in view of costs that are projected to be as high as \$390 billion over the next two decades.
 In October 2004, the Senate Environment and Public Works Committee reported legislation to authorize \$20 billion over five years for the act's State Revolving Fund (SRF) program, which assists municipal wastewater treatment projects (S. 2550).
 In July 2003, a House Transportation and Infrastructure Committee subcommittee had approved similar legislation (H.R.
 1560).
 Both bills would add provisions allowing states to offer additional subsidization to disadvantaged communities and longer loan repayment periods.
-They differ in a number of respects, such as how to revise the formula for state-by-state allotment of SRF grants and whether to apply prevailing wage requirements of the Davis-Bacon Act to projects that receive SRF funding (in S. 2550 only).
-(For information, see CRS Report RL32503, Water Infrastructure

-Financing Legislation: Comparison of S. 2550 and H.R.
+They differed in a number of respects, such as how to revise the formula for state-by-state allotment of SRF grants and whether to apply prevailing wage requirements of the Davis-Bacon Act to projects that receive SRF funding (in S. 2550 only).
+(For information, see CRS Report RL32503, Water Infrastructure Financing Legislation: Comparison of S. 2550 and H.R.
 1560.)
 No further action occurred on either bill for several reasons, including controversies over the Davis-Bacon Act and Administration opposition to funding levels in the bills.
-In the 109th Congress, the House Transportation and Infrastructure Committee has approved two bills to reauthorize existing programs in the CWA.
+In the 109th Congress, the Senate Environment and Public Works Committee approved S. 1400, a bill similar to S. 2550 in the 108th Congress, on July 20.
+The House Transportation and Infrastructure Committee has approved two bills to reauthorize existing programs in the CWA.
 H.R.
 624 extends Section 221 of the law, providing federal grants for sewer overflow projects, and H.R.
 1359 extends Section 220, authorizing a pilot program to develop alternative water supply projects.

 Water infrastructure funding also has been an issue in the context of budget and appropriations.
 In final action on FY2005 appropriations legislation (P.L.
-108-447), the House and Senate agreed to provide \$1.1 billion for clean water SRF grants (\$141 million more than in the President's budget but \$231 million less than in FY2004) and also provided \$402 million for earmarked water infrastructure projects in specified communities.
+108-447), the House and Senate agreed to provide \$1.09 billion for clean water SRF grants (\$141 million more than in the President's budget but \$231 million less than in FY2004) and also provided \$402 million for earmarked water infrastructure projects in specified communities.
 The President's FY2006 budget requested \$730 million for clean water SRF grants, which is 33% less than was appropriated in FY2005 and 45.6% below the FY2004 funding level.
 Advocates of the SRF program (especially state and local government officials) contend that the cuts will impair their ability to carry out needed municipal wastewater treatment plant improvement projects.
 Administration officials say that cuts for the SRF in FY2006 are because Congress boosted funds above their requested level in FY2005.
 On May 19, the House passed H.R.
 2361, providing FY2006 appropriations for EPA.
 It includes \$850 million for clean water SRF grants, but during debate on the bill the House rejected amendments that would have increased funding for SRF grants.
-(For information, see CRS Issue Brief IB89102, Water Quality: Implementing the Clean Water Act.)
+On June 29, the Senate passed its version of H.R.
+2361.
+It provides somewhat more EPA funding overall than the House version, and it includes \$1.1 billion for clean water SRF grants.
+(For additional information, see CRS Issue Brief IB89102, Water Quality: Implementing the Clean Water Act.)